cslarsen/skole-dat500/README.md

 be viable, but may need to move to C, and for larger keys, need a smarter approach.

+For fun, I optimized this in several steps.
+The original run took 1.5 minutes with stock Python 2.7, and 2.6s JIT-compiled through pypy.
+I was able to make the brute-forcing algorithm smarter by reducing the time complexity from something like O(n^2) to something more like O(n), where n is the number of bits in the key (20).

+After that, the runtime dropped first to 30s for Python 2.7 and 1.6s for pypy, then some more optimizations got it down to 10-11s for Python, 0.8s for pypy.
+To push the envelope, I implemented SDES in C++.
+With the unoptimized brute-force algorithm, it finds the key in less than 0.3s.
+I can probably get it below a hundred milliseconds, but at the cost of memory usage.
+I don't think it's worth it to spend more time on this, but it may be good later on.

 Requirements
 ============

 Python 2.7 or 3.3+ with standard libraries such as zlib.

+The C++ implementation of SDES requires a C++ compiler such as clang++ or g++ (LLVM and GCC, respectively).

 References
 ----------